Take the chapter quiz before and after you read this chapter.

 - Miliary tuberculosis

-- Fifty percent of children with miliary TB are under 2 years of age and 80% are under 5 years.
-Thirty percent of these children will also have meningeal involvement.
+- 50% of children with miliary TB are under 2 years of age and 80% are under 5 years.
+30% of these children will also have meningeal involvement.
+In pregnant women TB bacilli may spread via the placenta to the fetus.

 The suspected diagnosis of tuberculosis is often difficult to prove.
 The following are used clinically to diagnose tuberculosis in children: